The Two Scenarios for the War of Gog of Magog

 They craftily plot against Your people, And conspire against Your treasured (tsaphon, hidden) ones.

 In this verse tsaphon can hardly be translated as “northern ones”, but as treasured ones referring to Israel, as one hides his treasure from being seen or discovered.
-On the night of Pesach, for instance, the afikomen the observant Jews eat at the end of the meal is called tzafon צפון because it is hidden throughout the entire Passover seder.
+On the night of Pesach, for instance, the afikomen the observant Jews eat at the end of the meal is called tzafon צפון because it is hidden throughout the entire Passover Seder.

 Insert: The Ancient Hebrews related the four compass points to their geography in relation to the land of Israel.
 The word for East, for instance, is קדם (qedem), which is the place of the rising sun.
 The word for South is נגב (negev), which is the desert region to the south.
 The word for West is ים (yam), which is a word meaning sea and refers to the Mediterranean Sea.
 And most importantly for our study, the word for North is צפון (tsaphon), which comes from a Hebrew root literally meaning “hidden” probably alluding to the idea that the northern regions were unknown to the Hebrews.

 And another example: the name of Tsephanyah the Prophet (Zephaniah).
-The name consists of the words tsaphan “to hide” and the name of Elohim Yah, hense Tsephanyah means “hidden one of Yah.”
+The name consists of the words tsaphan “to hide” and the name of Elohim Yah, hence Tsephanyah means “hidden one of Yah.”
 Again, hardly the name of the prophet Tsephanyah could be translated as “north of Yah.”

 Insert: In the rabbinical tradition one who recites the Shemoneh Esreih should face mizrach — east.
 However, the Gemara (Bava Batra 25b) says, “If one desires to become rich, ‘yatzpin’ — he should turn towards tzafon — northeast.”
 Since the word tzafon does not only mean “north,” but also hidden, the sages are possibly intimating that if one wants to be rich, yatzpin — he should act modestly and not show off his wealth in the eyes of the public, but he should hide it, hence he will show modesty.
 See also chapter The Prophetical Psalm 83 in Part II of this study for more on this.